29 June 2017

 Helmut Käutner

-Watchful Dreamer: The Subversive Melancholia of Helmut Käutner is the name of Il Cinema Ritrovato's section about one the most influential and acclaimed directors of the German post-war cinema.
+Watchful Dreamer: The Subversive Melancholia of Helmut Käutner is the name of Il Cinema Ritrovato's section about one the most influential and acclaimed directors of German post-war cinema.
 Helmut Käutner (1908-1980) already began his career as an actor and cabaret artist at the end of the Weimar Republic and he directed his first major films in Nazi Germany.
 Programma curator Olaf Möller describes him as "a radical of modesty and moderation, an ironic modernist of melancholia, an inventor of cinematic forms, an avant-gardist of the popular."
 It makes us curious about this section.

 Helmut Käutner